-The Sir William Luce Fellowship is awarded annually to a scholar at post-doctoral level, diplomat, politician, or business executive, working on those parts of the Middle East to which Sir William Luce devoted his working life (Iran, the Gulf states, South Arabia and Sudan), and is hosted by Durham University during the Easter term of each academic year.
-Recent fellows have included Professor Mark Katz, Edward Thomas, Helen Lackner, Richard Barltrop and Ambassador John W. Limbert.
+The Sir William Luce Fellowship is awarded annually to a scholar at post-doctoral level, diplomat, politician, or business executive, working on those parts of the Middle East to which Sir William Luce devoted his working life (Iran, the Gulf states, South Arabia and Sudan).
+The Fellowship is hosted by Durham University during the Easter term of each academic year.
+Recent fellows have included Professor Mark Katz, Edward Thomas, Helen Lackner, Richard Barltrop, Ambassador John W. Limbert and Dr Leben Moro.

-The Fund is looking for research proposals that examine historic aspects of Iran, the Gulf States, South Arabia and Sudan that throw light on contemporary events.
-The Fund notes that the University holds a Sudan Archive containing records relating to both Sudan and South Sudan.
+The Fund is looking for research proposals that provide fresh perspectives on urgent regional issues that particularly affect the Sudans, South Arabia, the Gulf States and Iran.
+The Fund notes that the University holds a Sudan Archive containing records relating to both Sudan and South Sudan and several collections relating to the MENA region; applicants are encouraged to devise proposals for research that would draw on these historical collections.
 The Committee administering the Sir William Luce Memorial Fund reserves the right not to make an appointment to a Fellowship.

 The Fellowship, tenable jointly in the Institute for Middle Eastern & Islamic Studies and Trevelyan College, entitles the holder to full access to departmental and other University facilities such as Computing and Information Services and the University Library.
 The Fellowship also carries a grant, accommodation and all meals for the duration of the Fellowship.
 Fellows reside at Trevelyan College and are warmly encouraged to take a full part in the life of the Senior Common Room during their residence.